 At the end of the session, thank the participants for attending and hand out the incentive.

 Step 7.
-Analyse
+Analyze

 Transcribe the answers recorded on the video, cutting out anything unnecessary and boiling down to the essential information.
-Enter the answers to each question into a spreadsheet and begin to analyse the data by organising the responses into categories.
+Enter the answers to each question into a spreadsheet and begin to analyze the data by organising the responses into categories.

 For example, when you asked about the factors that motivated the purchase of washing powder, the answers could probably be broken down into categories such as these: